Loops Near Springer Mountain – 4.6, 6.2 and 10.6 miles

 This is a great hike for beginners and intermediate level backpackers – but it’s not especially challenging for experienced hikers.
 The most important thing to keep in mind is to be ‘Bear Aware’.
 Wildlife is abundant, and it is not unusual to see black bear, turkey, deer AND timber rattlers along these sections of the trail.
 The South Fork of the Jacks is host to a good population of trout.
 So, for hikers who may also double as fly-fishermen, pack a 7 ½-foot, three- or four-wt rod with a small assortment of nymphs and terrestrials.
 Casting can be challenging along the Jacks, as rhododendron grow thick along its banks.

 Hikers of all levels will enjoy the remoteness of the hike.
 Due to the limited access points on Section 8, it is not unusual to go all day and see no other hikers.
 We like to plan this hike so the second night is spent in camp along the South Fork of the Jacks.
-There are a couple of absolutely gorgeous campsites on the South Fork and this leaves a short hike for the third day out to Watson Gap — especially nice for those who plan to fish a bit, or spend some time in the water with younger hikers.
+There are a couple of absolutely gorgeous campsites on the South Fork and this leaves a short hike for the third day out to Watson Gap — especially nice for those who plan to fish a bit or spend some time in the water with younger hikers.

 As you hike this trail, consider the challenge volunteer trail crew members face as they work to keep it clear and in good shape for hikers.
 Consider giving back and joining the Georgia Trail Crew.
 They meet and hit the trail the second Saturday of each month.
 Check out the Calendar of Events to find out all the details on how you can join them.